keymanapp/keyboards/release/gff/gff_amharic_classic/HFMLL-Principles.md

 the sixth-order.

 ### Multitaps on Keys with Alternatives
-When an alterantive key is present
+When an alterantive key is associated with a primary key, it's first-order can be entered via an additional tap.

 For example, the “ስ” key will display “ሥ” as a hint and will provide “ሰ” as the double-tap, and “ሠ” as the triple-tap.
 Unlike the related flick action, no layer change occurs for after “ሠ ” is entered via the triple-tap since no